Knowing when to seek help for your teenager’s anxiety

 So which is it: “normal” anxiety or an anxiety disorder?

-Here are some helpful questions for you to determine if you’d like to consult with a mental health professional.
+Here are some helpful questions for you to determine if it’s time to consult a mental health professional.

-In this difficult time, there is a fine balance between adjustment to new circumstances and general uncertainty and being overwhelmed by anxiety.
+There is a fine balance between adjustment to new circumstances and general uncertainty and being overwhelmed by anxiety:

 If you answered “yes” to one or more of these questions, reaching out to a counselor or therapist to conduct an assessment may be helpful.